jvbalen/autoencoders_cf/README.md

 Experiments with auto-encoders for collaborative filtering.

-This repo is based on a fork of [`vae-cf-pytorch`](https://github.com/belepi93/vae-cf-pytorch) by `belepi93`, which is based on [`vae_cf`](https://github.com/dawenl/vae_cf) by `dawenl`, author of [1].
+This repo is based on [`vae_cf`](https://github.com/dawenl/vae_cf) by `dawenl`, author of [1].
+Most of the TensorFlow model code originated there, as well as much of the training and evaluation code.

+It also incorporates some refactoring due to [`vae-cf-pytorch`](https://github.com/belepi93/vae-cf-pytorch) by `belepi93`.

 ## Models

-Includes implementations of the variational and denoising auto-encoders for collaborative filtering by Dawen Liang et al. [1]:
-- `models.pytorch.MultVAE`
-- `models.pytorch.MultDAE`

-...EASE^R, the "Embarassingly Shallow Auto-Encoder"  with closed-form solution by Harald Steck [2] (a variant of SLIM [3]):
+- `models.tf.WAERecommender`: a sparse, full-rank auto-encoder, implemented in TensorFlow
-- in its efficient form (`SLIM.closed_form_slim`)
+- `models.slim.SLIMRecommender`: SLIM [3] in its closed-form variant [2]
-- in PyTorch (`models.pytorch.SAE`)

-and two new (sparse, full-rank, multi-layer) auto-encoders, implemented in TensorFlow:
-  - `models.tf.WAE`: performs high-dim regression, squared-error loss
-  - `models.tf.MultWAE`: a multinomial formulation, cross-entropy loss
+- `models.skl.SKLRecommender`: a recommender class for wrapping scikit-learn classifiers

+The `WAE` model performs high-dimensional regression, like SLIM [3] and EASE^R [2], but with sparse weights.
+It uses SGD for optimization, and additionally supports binary and categorical cross-entropy alongside SLIM's squared-error loss.

 ## Requirements

+Python 3.6, and the following packages:
 ```
-Python 3.6
 numpy
 scipy
 pandas
+scikit-learn
-tensorflow==1.15  # for TF models
+tensorflow==1.15
-tensorboard
+tensorboard  # if you wish
-pytorch==0.4  # for PyTorch models
-tensorboardX
 ```

 ## References